 What do I have?
-What combination of quantity and quality do you own?
-Small item of poor quality, or large and poor?
-Or small and fine, or large and fine?
-If you are near the low end of the scale in either area, expect extremely little, sometimes even no, return.
-As you approach average size and quality, increase your expectations very slowly.
-If you cross that midpoint in either area, keep in mind that it takes some special flair for a piece to do well.
+Small item of poor quality?
+Or large and poor?
+Small and fine, or large and fine?
+If you are near the low end of the scale in either quantity or quality, expect very little, sometimes even no, return.
+Even if you have average jewelry, increase your expectations very slowly.
+If you cross that midpoint, keep in mind that it takes some special attribute for a piece to do well.
 Average pieces will not achieve great results.
-If you decide you need help to sort it out, consider the next question.
+If you don't know what you have, consider the next question.

 Do I need an appraisal?
-If you mean a written document, I say no. What you need instead is an intelligent discussion (called consultation), to know and understand what you have, before you need it in writing.
+I say you don't need a written document.
+What you need is an intelligent discussion, which I call consultation, to know and understand what you have.
 First, it's less time consuming and therefore less expensive than a properly done appraisal.
 Yes, a document may also serve as a marketing tool (usually accompanied by a high retail replacement value for insurance coverage).
 But until you see your item’s standing in various marketplaces and what it really sells for most of the time, are you sure you need it?
 What if your jewelry doesn’t usually sell for anywhere near what you expected?
 Besides appraisal or consultation, there is another way.
 You can simply try shopping around for actual bids for your jewelry, learning whatever you can about your from buyers along the way.

 Where can I get real offers?
 Here is a list of potential buyers and/or agents to find them: